 - 1 Tablespoon finely grated Parmesan cheese

-- Favorite crackers, bagels, baguettes or celery and bell pepper slices for serving
+- Favorite crackers, bagels, baguettes, celery, bell pepper slices, or pear slices

 - In the bowl of a food processor or mixer, thoroughly cream together butter, feta and cream cheese.
-Add garlic and basil and mix continue to mix until well incorporated.
+Add the finely minced garlic, ¼ cup fresh basil and mix continue to mix until well incorporated.

 - Chop the walnuts and pine nuts until desired consistency is reached.
 I like them finely chopped.
 Cover the bottom of a 6-inch spring form pan (or similar shaped 4-cup sized dish) with half of the nuts.